Aston Academy: Secondary modern school

 In 1953, the new buildings for the secondary modern school was to cost £105,000.
 The first headmaster from 1944 was William Albert V Hoskins.
 In the May 1955 and October 1959 general elections, he was the Conservative candidate for Rother Valley.
 In May 1961 Mr Hopkins retired.

 The new school buildings first opened in 1957 as Swallownest County Secondary School with the original school buildings completed in 1957 and which still stand today.

 Comprehensive

 In 1962, as a result of the amalgamation of Swallownest County Secondary School and Woodhouse Grammar School.

 In October 1964, a biology teacher, Peter Horton, was the Labour candidate for Grantham and Sleaford.
 He was chosen as the candidate in May 1962, when aged 38, and teaching at Woodhouse Grammar School.
 He was married with three daughters.
 He lived at 55a Furniss Avenue in Dore, South Yorkshire, and often campaigned against the 11-plus.
 In late May 1967, he became the Chairman of Sheffield Education Committee.

 The school changed its name to Aston Woodhouse High School with further buildings added in 1965 and in 1996.
 In 1974 the school was placed within the Rotherham Local Authority and became Aston Comprehensive School.

+In 1981 a school team reached the semi-finals of Top of the Form radio competition, where the school team competed against Girvan Academy of Scotland.
+Girvan won with 91 points, which is the highest in the radio series history.
+Girvan won the competition.